Active and inclusive: PE provision for children with disabilities

 Despite the lack of specialist PE-trained staff in primary schools, catering for children with special needs is more about creativity than technical knowledge.
 “Teachers need to feel more confident and competent when dealing with disabled children,” said EFDS chief executive Barry Horne, “and not feel like they are fragile and going to break but that they are actually robust individuals who could join in the activity.”

 “Parents of children with disabilities should always ask how lessons are adapted,” adds Elaine Burgess, a former PE teacher who now manages school sport projects in London.
 “It’s really not difficult for a teacher to work out how to use different equipment, facilities or even change the rules.”
-For example:

 - Children in wheelchairs can play team sports like football, hockey and cricket by adjusting the size of the pitch or court, or marking out zones where only wheelchairs are allowed.